VolkovLabs/volkovlabs-abc-panel/README.md

 - Use `docker-compose` to start the development environment with provisioned data source and a dashboard.
 - Provides unit and E2E test configuration.
-- Based on the latest version of Grafana.
+- Based on the latest version of Grafana and Grafana Tools.
 - Includes GitHub Actions for CI, E2E and Release.
 - Includes Static Data Source to emulate any data.